quidprocrow/tic-tac-toe/README.md

 Since a game can only created by an authenticated user, the site is designed around barring access to creating a game unless a proper *sign-in* by a previously *signed-up* user occurs.

-Once that obtains, the user has access to a profile page with the option to *create a game against a guest*, with a navigation menu directing the user *view instructions*, *view statistics*, *view the credits*, or *sign out*.
+Once that obtains, the user has access to a profile page with the option to *create a game against a guest*, with a navigation menu directing the user *view instructions*, *view statistics*, *change their password*, *view the credits*, or *sign out*.

 *Creating a game* stores game information, and directs the user to a board that indicates whose turn it is and notifies when the game ends, with the results (tie or win by a particular player).
 When the game is over, it is marked as such.